New Age

 The soundtrack to the Marin County, CA hot-tub scene circa 1980, and beyond…

-• Lightdreams - Islands in Space Lightdreams - Islands in Space
+Lightdreams – Islands in Space

 I was listening to this album hardcore at the same time I started reading William Gibson’s Neuromancer.
 They seemed to compliment each other well, each depicted a world in space so daring and different.
-Paul Marcano, the mind behind Lightdreams, dedicates the album to the colonization of space and this really sets the tone […]
+Paul Marcano, the mind behind Lightdreams, dedicates the album to the colonization of space and this really sets the tone for […]

-• Savant - Stationary Dance / Sensible Music Savant - Stationary Dance / Sensible Music
+Savant – Stationary Dance / Sensible Music

 Wow, an 80’s library record that doesn’t sound like it belongs in a corporate training video for IBM!
 Unfortunately these types are few and far between, but thankfully for fans of floating synths and electronics, this one delivers.
-The first side mainly consists of gamelan jams that (for the most part) do a […]
+The first side mainly consists of gamelan jams that (for the most part) do a good job […]

-• Driven Element (Various Artists) Driven Element (Various Artists)
+Driven Element (Various Artists)

 From around 1982 until about 1991 (dates are unclear) Marcel Dion ran a weekly Electronic/Experimental/Avant-Garde radio show on CJSR (campus/community radio station in Edmonton, Alberta, Canada) called Departures.
 It’s always unclear with campus/community radio how large your audience is and so it’s unknown how popular the show was.
 However, what is clear is that it […]

-• VA: Wilderness America VA: Wilderness America
+VA: Wilderness America

 Local NorCal save the wilderness benefit comp that ranges from symphonic overtures, and new age, to sensitive singer/songwriter wannabe James Taylor shit.
 I honestly don’t even know why I picked this up originally based on it’s looks… oh yeah, I think Iasos the “Finger Listener” dude is on it.
 Anyhow, the real standout track has […]